joshfreeman00/GymFit/README.md

 * Unsplash - All the images used used within the web page were sourced from here.

 ## Acknowledgements
 To create this website, I used material covered in the Full Stack Development course by Code Institute.
-As well as information from the Slack Community Channels, Stack Overflow and W3Schools.
+As well as information from the gitSlack Community Channels, Stack Overflow and W3Schools.

 * Tim Nelson, my tutor, for reviewing my work and providing useful, help, feedback and advice.